ash-project/ash_double_entry/documentation/tutorials/getting-started-with-ash-double-entry.md

 #### What does this extension do?

 - Adds the following attributes
   - `:id`, a `AshDoubleEntry.ULID` primary key which is sortable based on the `timestamp` of the transfer.
+We don't leverage this sortability for any features, but this helps optimize the storage and indexing of generated transfers tables.
   - `:amount`, a `AshMoney.Types.Money` representing the amount and currency of the transfer
   - `:timestamp`, a `:utc_datetime_usec` representing when the transfer occurred
   - `:inserted_at`, a `:utc_datetime_usec` timestamp